 If you are intersted in sparing some of your free time to help in school, then please do contact the school for details.
 We do of course need to undertake the appropriate safeguarding checks for anyone wishing to help.

 Reception is taught by Miss Hewitt.
-Mrs Coleman, one of our teaching assistants supports the class at different points during the week.
+Mrs Coleman and Mrs Bester, two of our teaching assistants, support the class at different points during the week.
 We try very hard to keep Reception as a single year group class as we believe it helps our children to settle and have a strong foundation to the start of their school life.

 Year Three and four are taught by Mrs Pryor and Mrs Mason.
 Mrs Bester, one of our teaching assistants spends some time in Class Three during the week to support with small groups and one to one interventions.